kulics/koral/book-en/package-type.md

 ```
 student() -> {
     todo("...")
-    _GirlFirend: str    # The identifier beginning with this '_' is private
+    _girlFirend: str    # The identifier beginning with this '_' is private
 }
 ```
 That's right, if you remember the definition of identifiers, this is how private identifiers are defined, and private identifiers can not be accessed by outsiders.